Humility and Objectivity

 We often talk in poker about cycles of luck.
-Players are more likely to identify their game in terms of cycles of luck; if you do not recognise your errors and are persuaded of the fact that bad luck is on your side, there is a very strong chance that you will then push yourself into a pattern of playing whereby the game is off balance, you are likely to take the wrong actions and play with less skill, i.e. you will play as if skill were not important.
-Humility is therefore very important in poker, you will always be the “bait” of other players, and having too great a confidence in yourself is often damaging to your game.
-Your objectivity should never be far away, and you should never try to conceal your face; you are allowed to be tired, it is not important.
-In this case, simply leave the table, go outside get some fresh air, and the chips that you do not lose will amount to the same as chips won.
+Players are more likely to identify their game in terms of cycles of luck; if you do not recognize your errors and are persuaded of the fact that bad luck is on your side, there is a very strong chance that you will then push yourself into a pattern of playing whereby the game is off-balance, and you are likely to take the wrong actions and play with less skill, i.e., you will play as if skill were not important.
+Humility is therefore very important in poker.
+You will always be the “bait” of other players, and having too much confidence in yourself is often damaging to your game.
+Your objectivity should never be far away, and you should never try to conceal your face.
+You are allowed to be tired, it is not important.
+In this case, simply leave the table, go outside, get some fresh air, and the chips that you do not lose will amount to the same as chips won.

 Before throwing yourself into a long tournament, adopt a good lifestyle.
 Poker is essentially a sporting competition; do not abuse stimulants (tea, coffee, vitamins…) which will make you very temperamental and put you in a state that is non-conductive to skilful play.
 Once you have exited a tournament, remove yourself fro the environment, do not sit and ruminate about your game, do something distracting before going to bed.
 During breaks for food, eat lightly and do not drink alcohol (this is the worst enemy of a poker player because it induces a euphoric state of mind, and you may think your hands are better than they are).